Skip to Main Content

 Professor

-Peter Slevin is a Medill professor and contributing writer to The New Yorker who spent a decade on The Washington Post’s national staff.
-He teaches classes on politics and the media; the U.S. role in world affairs; and reporting strategies on current events, from the 2024 presidential campaign to the intersection of policing and race in Chicago.
+Peter Slevin is a contributing writer to The New Yorker who spent a decade on The Washington Post’s national staff.
+He teaches classes on politics and the media; the U.S. role in world affairs; and reporting strategies on current events, from presidential campaigns to the intersection of policing, race, and reparations.
 He is frequently asked to give talks on the role of journalism in the age of Donald Trump and Trumpism.
+In May 2025, he was awarded Northwestern’s highest teaching honor when he was named a Charles Deering McCormick Distinguished Professor.

 Slevin’s career as a reporter has taken him around the country and the globe, where he has covered events and personalities of every description, taking particular interest in telling stories rich with the voices of the people involved.
 His ambitious biography of Michelle Obama was voted one of the best biographies of the year by PEN America and Booklist, and was translated into Chinese, Korean and Dutch.
 In addition to serving as a commentator in documentaries about the former First Lady, he talks about the project in this public radio piece.